opossum-tool/opossum.lib.py/README.md

 poetry run pytest  # in the root of the repo
 ```

+The package uses pre-commit hooks to check the code style of your changes.
-The package provides a script `(./scripts/linter_and_formatting.sh)` to make your changes compliant with the expected
+It also provides a script `(./scripts/linter_and_formatting.sh)` to make your changes compliant with the expected
 code style.
 To use this script under linux run
 ```
 ./scripts/linter_and_formatting.sh  # in the root of the repo